gbmhunter/blog/content/pages/electronics/projects/columbus-radio/_index.md

 [Volumio](http://volumio.org/) was easy to install.
 The Volumio v1.51 (the most recent as of 2014-12-29) image was downloaded and then written to a SD card.
 When the RaspberryPi is booted with this SD card and plugged into a router with an ethernet cable, you should be able to visit the Volumio WebUI by navigating to volumio.local/ on your computer's web browser.
 At this point I changed the name of the

-You can SSH into the volumio platform with the network name columbus (or whatever you changed it to), and both the username and password as volumio (type ssh columbus -l volumio, and then enter in the password volumio when prompted).
+You can SSH into the volumio platform with the network name columbus (or whatever you changed it to), and both the username and password as volumio (type `ssh columbus -l volumio`, and then enter in the password `volumio` when prompted).
 If you need root access (as I did, to enable the SPI controller), you can use the same credentials as above, except replace the username with root.

 The wireless was easy to setup and was working as soon as the SSID and password was entered via LAN connection.
 I could even change WiFi dongles and not have to re-enter this information.

 Getting SPI working was more difficult.
 When running lsmod on the default volumio install it listed spi-bcm2708 but no spi-dev (this didn't turn out to be an issue in the end, even though online tutorials suggest that spi-dev has to be present before the SPI will work).

-I ran apt-get update and apt-get -y upgrade.
+I ran `apt-get update` and `apt-get -y upgrade`.

 {{< figure src="/images/2014/11/volumio-sudo-upgrade-screenshot.png" width="568px" caption="Part-way through the sudo -y upgrade process on the volumio."  >}}

 modprobe spidev seemed to run o.k. with no errors.
 It wasn't listed under lsmod, but I could see the two SPI devices in /dev (run ls /dev).

-Installing the spidev python module with python setup.py install.
+Installing the spidev python module with `python setup.py install`.
 It gave me the error

 ```sh
 spidev_module.c:20:20: fatal error: Python.h: No such file or directory